Hindsight-Technology/documentation/other/legal/agreements/msa.rst

 4.3.
 RIGHTS UPON TERMINATION.
 -------------------------------
-Other than in connection with a termination by Customer under Section 20.1 of the General Terms, if Customer elects to terminate its subscriptions or cancel its account prior to the end of its then-effective subscription term (A) Company will not provide any refund or credit for subscription charges or other fees or payments to Customer; and (B) in addition to other amounts Customer may owe to Company, Customer must immediately pay any then-unpaid subscription charges associated with the remainder of each applicable subscription term.
-If, however, Customer terminates this Agreement under Section 20.1 of the General Terms, Company will refund Customer any prepaid fees covering the remainder of the term of all Order Forms after the effective date of termination.
+If Customer elects to terminate its subscriptions or cancel its account prior to the end of its then-effective subscription term
+(A) Company will not provide any refund or credit for subscription charges or other fees or payments to Customer; and (B) in addition to other amounts Customer may owe to Company, Customer must immediately pay any then-unpaid subscription charges associated with the remainder of each applicable subscription term.

+If, however, Customer terminates this
+Agreement under Section 20.1 of the General Terms, Company will refund Customer any prepaid fees covering the remainder of the term of all Order Forms after the effective date of termination.
 Conversely, if this Agreement is terminated by Company under Section 20.2 of the General Terms, Customer will pay any unpaid fees covering the remainder of the term of all Order Forms.